ysfdev/web-kiosk/README.md

 # web-kiosk
-Web kiosk to display trending information from different topics
+Web kiosk using to display trending information from different subjects

+ - news
+ - weather
+ - sports
+ - more to come